Help us match you with local pros in your area

 When selecting an HVAC provider, choose one with technicians that have the right training, licenses, and experience.
 HVAC contractors in all states must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on what kind of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 You should also look at reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing reviews and reports of great customer experiences.
+Pick a company with glowing reviews and testimonials about fantastic customer experiences.

-Always make sure you understand the details of a planned project.
-When HVAC repairs are required, your provider should detail which parts need replacement and why.
-Confirm that your technician will clean and test the full system after repairs are done to verify that it’s working properly.
-When replacing your HVAC, request that the company explain the new estimated installation time, features, brand, model, and energy efficiency.
-Before signing paperwork, be sure you understand how your provider will determine the right system size for your home and what the price will be.
+Always make sure you know the details of your project.
+For HVAC repairs, your provider should list which parts need replacement and why.
+Confirm that your technician will clean and test the full system after repairs are finished to verify that it’s working properly.
+When replacing your HVAC, have the contractor explain the new features, brand, estimated installation time, energy efficiency, and model.
+Before signing a contract, make sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.

-You should have your HVAC system inspected twice a year.
-After completing their inspection, your technician will tell you what services are needed.
-You should also call a technician if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, you should have it inspected every few years.
+Normally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are required.
+You should also have an inspection if you start to notice any issues, such as leaks, strange noises, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-Normally, it's best to schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps get your system ready for the summer and winter, when it likely sees the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
-You might also consider getting a smart thermostat.
+You could also consider purchasing a smart thermostat.

 Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
-The exact amount of time will vary depending on factors like how large your home is, how easily accessible different areas are, and whether your technician runs into any problems.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different sections are, and whether your technician discovers any problems.